lemon24/reader/docs/dev.rst

 :issue:`253` discusses using entry tags to implement the current entry flags (read, important); tl;dr: it's not worth adding entry tags just for this.

-As of late 2021, I closed :issue:`228` with `wontfix`, since I don't have a use case for it, nor enough bandwidth to implement it.
+After closing :issue:`228` with `wontfix` in late 2021, in early 2022 (following the :issue:`266` tag/metadata unification)
+I implemented entry and global tags in :issue:`272`;
+there's a list of known use cases in the issue description.

 User-added entries